The Files page displays the current code quality information for each analyzed file in your enabled repository branches.

 Depending on the available analysis information for the file, Codacy displays one or more of the following tabs:

 Issues: Shows all issues in the file.
+The tab displays the number of issues in the file.

 Toggle between the list and annotated source code views using the icon on the right-hand side.
 When using the list view, you can use filters to help you find specific issues in the file.
 Select an issue to see more information about the issue.